-- refrain from selling to third parties copies of documents originating from the government, or from an independent administrative or public authority, or from using the letterhead or the logo of these public authorities and administrative bodies; - $\circ$ $\;$ respect all these ethical rules in their relations with the direct entourage of public decision-makers. - Société Générale abides by the European institutions' Code of Conduct.
+- refrain from selling to third parties copies of documents originating from the government, or from an independent administrative or public authority, or from using the letterhead or the logo of these public authorities and administrative bodies; - o respect all these ethical rules in their relations with the entourage of public decision-makers. - Société Générale abides by the European institutions' Code of Conduct.
 Accordingly, Société Générale is registered in the European Institutions Register, and discloses its European activity to the European Parliament and the European Commission.
-On a yearly basis, the following information is disclosed: - the name of the person legally responsible for the organisation; - the name of the European Affairs manager; - the number of people involved in the activities covered by the register and the number of people allowed to have access to the European Parliament; - the time spent by each registered person on advocacy activities; - Group's objectives and missions; - Group's specific advocacy activities (corresponding to the 5-10 main initiatives, policies or legislative dossiers); - Group's participation in EU structures and platforms (e.g. high-level forums, advisory committees, expert groups, cross-party committees, industrial forums); - Group's areas of interest; - Group's memberships in trade associations; - the following financial information: - estimated annual costs resulting from the activities covered by the register; - funding received from EU institutions; - turnover attributable to advocacy activities covered by the register. - Société Générale commits to the Code of Conduct of the French National Assembly and to the Code of Conduct of the French Senate (available only in French).
-Group's employees involved in advocacy at these institutions are therefore required to follow the rules established by the Bureau of the assemblies: - in their contact with members of Parliament (MEPs), collaborators of the President of the assemblies, of MEPs or with groups and members of the Parliament, advocates must identify themselves, the body for which they are working and the interests they are representing. - advocates must act with probity and integrity: - o refrain from being intrusive in their efforts to contact or meet their contacts at the Parliament; - o refrain from inciting to violate ethical rules applicable to MEPs and their collaborators; - o comply with Parliament's regulations for visitors; - advocates comply with rules on conferences, events and other meetings organised at the Parliament. - o it is prohibited to organise conferences, events or meetings, in which a speaker is remunerated; - it is prohibited to conduct any advertising or commercial initiative at the Parliament; - it is prohibited to use the logo of eitheir assembly, excepted with an express authorisation; - it is prohibited to act with the aim to obtain information or documents using fraudulent or dishonest means; - it is prohibited to transfer legislative work or other internal documents against payment or any other form of consideration; - advocates must refrain from providing intentionally incomplete or inaccurate information intended to mislead their contacts at the Parliament.
-The information communicated must be accessible to all MEPs who request it. - In addition to national and European regulations applicable to all entities of Société Générale Group, each entity must abide by local regulations regarding advocacy activities.
+On a yearly basis, the following information is disclosed: - the names of the person legally responsible for the organization and of the European Affairs manager; - the number of people involved in the activities covered by the register and the number of people habilitated to the European Parliament; - the time spent by each registered person on advocacy activities; - Group's objectives and missions; - Group's main advocacy activities (corresponding to the 5-10 main initiatives, policies or legislative dossiers); - Group's participation in EU structures and platforms (e.g. high-level forums, advisory committees, expert groups, cross-party committees, industrial forums); - Group's areas of interest; - Group's memberships in trade associations; - the estimated annual costs resulting from the activities covered by the register. - Société Générale commits to the Code of Conduct of the French National Assembly and to the Code of Conduct of the French Senate.
+Group's employees involved in advocacy at these institutions are therefore required to follow the rules established by the Bureau of the assemblies: - in their contact with members of Parliament (MEPs), collaborators of the President of the assemblies, of MEPs or with groups and members of the Parliament, advocates must identify themselves, the body for which they are working and the interests they are representing. - advocates must act with probity and integrity: - refrain from being intrusive in their efforts to contact or meet their contacts at the Parliament; - o refrain from inciting to violate ethical rules applicable to MEPs and their collaborators; - o comply with Parliament's regulations for visitors; - advocates comply with rules on conferences, events and other meetings organized at the Parliament. - o it is prohibited to organise conferences, events or meetings, in which a speaker is remunerated; - o it is prohibited to conduct any advertising or commercial initiative at the Parliament; - o it is prohibited to use the logo of eitheir assembly, excepted with an express authorisation; - it is prohibited to act with the aim to obtain information or documents using fraudulent or dishonest means; - o it is prohibited to transfer legislative work or other internal documents against payment or any other form of consideration; - advocates must refrain from providing intentionally incomplete or inaccurate information to mislead their contacts at the Parliament.
+The information communicated must be accessible to all MEPs on their request. - In addition to national and European regulations applicable to all entities of Société Générale Group, each entity must abide by local regulations regarding advocacy activities. - Wherever the Group is present, Société Générale abides to the Lobbying law applicable in addition to the French and European laws applicable everywhere in the Group.